Ollieeryo/Movie-List/README.md

 # Movie-List
 Search movies and add/delete movies in favorite list.

-A simple web application for movie fanatic
+A simple web application for movie select(search), check detail information, and add in favorite page.

 ## Features
 - listing movies from movie api